paulchen2713/AES/README.md

 Network Security Assignment 2 AES, by NTHU COM 110064533 Paul

-1.This software demonstrates AES-128, AES-192, and AES-256 basic functionality, contain both Encryption and Decryption process.
+1. This software demonstrates AES-128, AES-192, and AES-256 basic functionality, contain both Encryption and Decryption process.
 The implementation follow the NIST official documentation FIPS PUB 197.

-2.Run and tested on MATLAB 2015b
+2. Run and tested on MATLAB 2015b

-3.Directly run the AES_main.m program can see the results below and run the show_Sbox.m can see the forward substitution table.
+3. Directly run the AES_main.m program can see the results below and run the show_Sbox.m can see the forward substitution table.

-4.main function: AES_main.m
+4. main function: AES_main.m
   sub functions: key_expansion.m, matrix_mult_ARS.m, mult_ARS.m, Sbox.m, show_Sbox.m

 Have fun~